nicklockwood/FXPageControl/README.md

 	@property (nonatomic, assign) CGFloat dotSpacing;
 	@property (nonatomic, assign) CGFloat dotSize;

+The dotColor properties are nil by default and will be drawn as black unless otherwise specified.
+If you only specify the selectedDotColor, the dotColor will be automatically set to the same color, but with 25% opacity.

 The dotImage properties are nil by default and will override the color options if set.

-These properties must be set programmatically in your view controller, as Interface Builder does not expose a way to edit custom fields.
+These properties can either be set programmatically, or in Interface Builder by using the User Defined Runtime Attirbutes feature.
 Alternatively, you could create a subclass of FXPageControl that overrides the default values for these fields, set in the `setUp` method.

 Unlike the standard UIPageControl, you can also make the FXPageControl wrap around by setting the following property to YES: